National TYA Awards

 The National TYA Awards honor excellence in the field of Theatre for Young Audiences.
 Selected by a committee of peers from nominations made by TYA/USA members, awards are given annually at the TYA/USA National Festival & Conference.

-Harold Oaks Award for Sustained Excellence in TYA: Deborah Wicks La Puma
+Harold Oaks Award for Sustained Excellence in TYA: Dr. Manuel A. Morán

-The awards were presented in a joint awards ceremony with the Childrens Theatre Foundation of America on March 15th, 2024 as part of the 2024 TYA/USA National Festival & Conference.
+The awards will be presented in a joint awards ceremony with the Childrens Theatre Foundation of America on May 7th, 2025 as part of the 2025 TYA/USA National Festival & Conference.

 –